woodcox/city-jekyll/pages/safeguarding.md

 - Consideration will always be given to whether sharing information is necessary, proportionate, relevant, accurate, timely and secure.
 You should ensure that any information shared is necessary for the purpose for which you are sharing it, is shared only with those people who need to have it, is accurate and up-to-date, is shared in a timely fashion, and is shared securely.

-## 10. DISTRIBUTING/REVIEWING POLICIES AND PROCEDURES
+## 10. DISTRIBUTING / REVIEWING POLICIES AND PROCEDURES

 - An electronic copy will be provided to all members and will be available on City Evangelical Church’s website.
 - A notice will be placed on the Children and Youth work noticeboard advising that a paper copy of the Safeguarding Policy will be provided to each ministry team and a copy will be available in the main auditorium.

-## 11. RESPONSIBILITIES OF THE ELDERS & MINISTRY LEADERS
+## 11. RESPONSIBILITIES OF THE ELDERS AND MINISTRY LEADERS

 ### Good Practice Guidelines